ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 controls both the Connection ID and Virtual Connection ID.

 Virtual Connection ID
-: The recevier-chosen connection ID that the sender MUST use when sending packets in forwarding mode.
+: The receiver-chosen connection ID that the sender MUST use when sending packets in forwarding mode.
 The proxy rewrites forwarding mode packets to contain the correct Connection ID prior to forwarding them.